sap-tutorials/sap-build-apps/tutorials/codejam-09-action-get/codejam-09-action-get.md

 ## You will learn
 - How to create destination to SAP S/4HANA Cloud demo APIs on SAP Business Accelerator Hub
-- How to create action project
-- How to set action's inputs and outputs
-- How to test the action
-- How to release and publish action
+- How to create and publish an action project
-- How to consume action from project
+- How to consume an action from a process

 ## Intro